linogaliana/tablelight/README.md

   )
 }
 get_required_RAM(profvis(summary(regression)))
-#> [1] 22.88857
+#> [1] 15.259
 ```

 To produce a regression table, that’s a deadly combo: you need to store
 a heavy regression object in memory and need more memory to summarize it
 in order to produce the table.
 With voluminous data, it is easy to make
 your RAM hit the limit available.
-The idea behind `lighttable` is that
+The idea behind `tablelight` is that
-you just need heavy elements once (to produce the standard error
+you just need heavy elements once (to produce standard error values and
-values).
-Once they have been used, heavy elements can be thrown away.
+some fit statistics).
+Once they have been used, heavy elements can be
+thrown away.

 Most of the pieces to lighten regression objects are described
 [there](http://www.win-vector.com/blog/2014/05/trimming-the-fat-from-glm-models-in-r/).